Helping entrepreneurs ideate, innovate and launch businesses that make an impact

 The Institute for Entrepreneurship is proud to have student participants that represent each college at CSU.

-The Venture Validator is a free, month-long program where entrepreneurs meet once per week to test out their new business concepts.
+The Venture Validator is a free program, open to all, where aspiring entrepreneurs meet twice a week for two weeks to test out their new business concepts.
 With the support of seasoned mentors and coaches, students conduct customer discovery and market research, create a business model, analyze their competitive landscape, protype products and ultimately pitch their ideas with the goal of launching successful ventures.

 This intensive process is a necessary step in the entrepreneurship experience and ultimately sets businesses up for success, providing the knowledge needed to grow a venture while avoid common pitfalls and frustrations.

 The Venture Validator is led by people who have been through the real-world trials of creating and running their own companies.
 Their experience and insights will help you grow your business as they provide the tools, resources, and guidance you need to be successful.
 Institute for Entrepreneurship mentors help deliver this interactive workshop.